 It’s important to note that most project managers don’t even do float calculations by hand because it would be extremely time-consuming, not to mention the project plan is always changing.

 Therefore, the best way to get float numbers and other valuable calculations in real-time is to use professional project management software that automatically does the number crunching for you.
-ProjectManager.com’s Gantt charts, dashboards and project reports will automatically calculate everything you need to track float, slippage, critical paths and more.
+ProjectManager’s Gantt charts, dashboards and project reports will automatically calculate and provide you with the data you need to track float, slippage, critical paths and more.

 However, if you want to do the calculations manually, just follow the steps below.

 Total Float Calculation